New here? I recommend learning about me and this site.

 3. Publish Content, Send Emails, Curate Recipes

 I’ll have all the assets needed before we start publishing.
 At that point, I’ll be moving into the content side of things.
-My goal is to focus on video production and growing the YouTube channel.
-I may hire people to help me with this part, which is sinking more money into the brand before it’s profitable.
+My goal is to focus on articles, graphics, and video production as editor-in-chief.

 This will be a free app where users can create an account, log in, and search for high-quality homebrew recipes.
-It’s free to help send traffic to BrewCabin.com via SEO and Social Media.
-And it’ll start getting users familiar with logging in and out of the website.
+It’ll help send traffic to BrewCabin.com via SEO and Social Media.

 Phase Two: Monetize